quintans/eventsourcing/README.md

 When saving an aggregate, we have the option to supply an idempotent key.
 This idempotency key needs to be unique in the whole event store.
 The event store needs to guarantee the uniqueness constraint.
 Later, we can check the presence of the idempotency key, to see if we are repeating an action.
 This can be useful when used in process manager reactors.

-In the following example I exemplify a money transfer with rollback actions, leveraging idempotent keys.

-Here, Withdraw and Deposit need to be idempotent, but setting the transfer state to complete does not.
-The former is idempotent action while the latter is not.

-Another interesting thing that the idempotency key allows us is to relate two different aggregates.
-In the pseudo code bellow, when we handle the `TransactionCreated` event, if the withdraw fails we set the transaction as failed.
-If the same event is delivered a second time and the withdraw is successful, we end up in an inconsistent state between the `Account` and the `Transaction` aggregates.

-Since only one of the operations must be successful, using the same idempotent key we guarantee consistency, because internally we check the presence of the key.
-If the events are delivered concurrently, we just have a concurrent error.

-The goal of an idempotency key is not to fail an operation but to allow us to skip an operation (if the data is still the same).

 ## Event Sourcing + Command Query Responsibility Segregation (CQRS)